BlueDunes/PRA1_best_stocks/README.md

 - BEST STOCKS.py: code that executes the different web scraping procedures and generates the final dataset with the selected stocks.
 - ......

-## The final dataset can be found here:
+## The final dataset can be found here
 .......

-## Libraries needed in order to run the code:
+## Libraries needed in order to run the code
 - requests
 - BeautifulSoup
 - pandas